ably-forks/text-decoder/README.md

 # @bacons/text-decoder

+> This is now in Expo SDK 52 https://docs.expo.dev/versions/v52.0.0/sdk/encoding/

 In Expo SDK 51 (React Native 74), Hermes supports TextEncoder natively but not TextDecoder.
 This library provides a TextDecoder implementation for Hermes that only supports UTF-8 (all legacy encodings are removed for bundle size).

 You can install it on the global with: